mogolicoo/captchaCodeMaker/README.md

 # Roblox Captcha Code Maker
-This is a FunCaptcha generator for roblox account creaton that runs on Node.js!
+This is a FunCaptcha generator for roblox account creaton written in Javascript!

 [Here's a version written in python!
 (Made by Roblox-Thot)](https://github.com/Roblox-Thot/captchaCodeMakerV2)

 # Installation: